tuan3w/obsidian-template/README.md

 - [Tag Wrangler](https://github.com/pjeby/tag-wrangler): rename, merge, search tags from Obsidian tag pane.
 - [Dataview](https://github.com/blacksmithgu/obsidian-dataview/): Creates automatic lists, tables from our notes.
 - [Homepage](https://github.com/mirnovov/obsidian-homepage): Custom your home page.
+- [Auto Note Mover](https://github.com/farux/obsidian-auto-note-mover): Auto organize notes by tags.
+- [Khoj](https://github.com/khoj-ai/khoj): An AI copilot for your second brain.
+Search and chat with your personal knowledge base, online or offline.

 ### Taking notes tips
 #### 1. Creating notes
 - Create new Zettelkasten notes when you want to take note about new thing by hot key `Ctrl+N` and pick a template by using hot key `Ctrl+T`